rebecca-marshall281/KWOCinPython/README.md

-# Keyword Out Of Context
+# Keyword Out Of Context in Python

 The goal of this assignment was to read through a text file and print out an alphabetical list of every word found in the input file with its corresponding line and line number.